luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-Bootstrap5-MAUI/README.md

 https://getbootstrap.com/docs/5.0/components/navbar/

-## 1. Modify the index.html file in wwwroot folder
+## 1. Modify the wwwroot/index.html file

 Include a new line for the **bootstrap 5** style reference in the **wwwroot/index.html** head HTML element: